TuyentdTran/A-Unified-Geometric-Framework-for-Developmental-Analysis-of-Spatial-Transcriptomic-Data/README.md

 ### Developmental trends using GW Geodesics and Ollivier–Ricci curvature

 Here the file Drosophilia GW Geodesics and Ricci curvatures.ipynb contains the code used to generate the example in section 4.3.
-Here we implement the algorithm described in section 3.1.1  in the file geodesics.py.
+The figures 6,7 and 13 and tables 2 and 4 are generated from this files.
+The file geodesics.py implements the algorithm described in section 3.1.1.

 In summary this notebook does the following:
   1. Uses fruit fly high value gene data to construct gene networks for the fruit fly stages E14-16, E16-18, Larvae 1, Larvae 2, and Larvae 3.
   2. Geodesics between the stages are computed.
   3. The algorithm in section 3.1.1 is applied to construct gene networks for the geodesics.